Johnmiicheal/lecturemate/README.md

 🤖 I am excited to share with you that we are launching an AI assistant to help make your examinations preparation easier. 📚 Our AI will be like having a personalized instructor who can explain your notes to you and answer any questions you may have.

-💻 To stay updated on our progress and learn more about our project, please join our Telegram channel using the [link](https://t.me/NEARCommunity)
+💻 To stay updated on our progress and learn more about our project, please join our Community using the [link](https://t.me/NEARCommunity)
 ## Features
 - 🤖 Powerful AI Engine
 - 📒 PDF File Upload